 - Find out what’s going on in the area.
 We send out regular mailings to members.
 Our newsletter contains news, reviews, articles and a diary of events.
 The mailing usually contains other items of interest, such as promotional leaflets for early music events and services.
 If it’s happening, we’ll tell you about it.

 - Participate in workshops which MEMF organises on a wide range of early music topics.
 MEMF engages tutors of the highest reputation without charging silly prices to participants.
-Philip Pickett, Philip Thorby, Harry Christophers, Catherine Mackintosh… our list of past tutors reads like a Who’s Who of early music.
+Philip Pickett, Philip Thorby, Harry Christophers, Jeffrey Skidmore… our list of past tutors reads like a Who’s Who of early music.
 MEMF workshops are open to the general public, but as a member you receive valuable discounts on our already reasonable entry fees, and advance notification, so that you will be first in the queue if there is a limit on the number of participants.

 - Attend our social events, which vary from small-scale evenings in members’ homes to Members’ Socials and Concerts, often held in historic buildings.